Journey-West/DeltaVision/README.md

 ### Offline Installation

-For air-gapped environments, you can use our offline packaging script:
+For offline environments, you can use our offline packaging script:

 ```bash
 ./package-offline.sh